luismbo/wn-mode/README.md

 minibuffer, if active. <kbd>M-#</kbd> interactively asks which window to select.

+With a prefix argument, swaps the buffers between the current and target windows.

 Customize `wn-keybinding-format` if you wish to use different key bindings, e.g.: